Yoast/wordpress-seo/packages/README.md

 - [@yoast/replacement-variables](replacement-variables)
   - A platform-agnostic package providing a simple solution for replacing *variables* with their corresponding *values* in a text based on a set of *replacement variables*.
 - [@yoast/schema-blocks](schema-blocks)
-  - Classes and React components used in generating schema blocks from wordpress posts.
+  - Classes and React components used in generating schema blocks from WordPress posts.
 - [@yoast/search-metadata-previews](search-metadata-previews)
   - React components that can be used to generate a preview of what a page will look like in Google's search results.
 - [@yoast/seo-integration](seo-integration)